Digraph Coloring and Distance to Acyclicity: Abstract

 \section{Abstract}

 In $k$-\textsc{Digraph Coloring} we are given a digraph and are asked to partition its vertices into at most $k$ sets, so that each set induces a DAG.
 This well-known problem is NP-hard, as it generalizes (undirected) $k$-\textsc{Coloring}, but becomes trivial if the input digraph is acyclic.
-This poses the natural parameterized complexity question what happens when the input is ``almost'' acyclic.
+This poses the natural parameterized complexity question of what happens when the input is ``almost'' acyclic.
 In this paper we study this question using parameters that measure the input's distance to acyclicity in either the directed or the undirected sense.

 In the directed sense perhaps the most natural notion of distance to acyclicity is directed feedback vertex set (DFVS).
 It is already known that, for all $k\ge 2$, $k$-\textsc{Digraph Coloring} is NP-hard on digraphs of DFVS at most $k+4$.
 We strengthen this result to show that, for all $k\ge 2$, $k$-\textsc{Digraph Coloring} is already NP-hard for DFVS exactly $k$.
 This immediately provides a dichotomy, as $k$-\textsc{Digraph Coloring} is trivial if DFVS is at most $k-1$.
-Refining our reduction we obtain two further consequences: (i) for all $k\ge 2$, $k$-\textsc{Digraph Coloring} is NP-hard for graphs of feedback \emph{arc} set (FAS) at most $k^2$; interestingly, this leads to a second dichotomy, as we show that the problem is FPT by $k$ if FAS is at most $k^2-1$; (ii) $k$-\textsc{Digraph Coloring} is NP-hard for graphs of DFVS $k$, even if the maximum degree $\Delta$ is at most $4k-1$; we show that this is also \emph{almost} tight, as the problem becomes FPT for DFVS $k$ and $\Delta\le 4k-3$.
+Refining our reduction we obtain three further consequences: (i) $2$-\textsc{Digraph Coloring} is NP-hard for oriented graphs of feedback vertex set (FVS) at most $3$; (ii) for all $k\ge 2$, $k$-\textsc{Digraph Coloring} is NP-hard for graphs of feedback \emph{arc} set (FAS) at most $k^2$; interestingly, this leads to a second dichotomy, as we show that the problem is FPT by $k$ if FAS is at most $k^2-1$; (iii) $k$-\textsc{Digraph Coloring} is NP-hard for graphs of DFVS $k$, even if the maximum degree $\Delta$ is at most $4k-1$; we show that this is also \emph{almost} tight, as the problem becomes FPT for DFVS $k$ and $\Delta\le 4k-3$.